MauroQuaglia/cartesius/README.md

 ```

 #Parabola
-You can create all parabola in the plane with axis of simmetry parallel to the y-axis.
+You can create all parabola in the plane with axis of symmetry parallel to the y-axis.
 Remember that parabola is a conic and its equation is like this:
 ```ruby
 ax^2 + dx - y + f = 0